K-Sato1995/gatsbyBlog/content/posts/My-Journey-of-Go-③-(Pointers,-Structures)/index.md

   - Tutorial
 published: true
 pinned: true
-description: "This is one of my posts about my journey of the Go programming language.
-In this post, I'll talk about what pointers and structures are in Go and how you can use them when you are writing Go."
+description: 'Explaining what pointers and structures work in the Go programming language.'
 ---

 # Overview